rostislav-matveev/FvwmPy/README.md

   `fvwmpy.M_DESTROY_WINDOW` packets removing corresponding entries from the database.

+  It is not necessary to adjust the values of the masks before or after invoking `fvwmpy.getwinlist()`.
+It works independently of the current values of masks and preserves them.

   This method works reliably independently of the state of the packet queue.
-Even if queue is not empty at the start of this call, configuration packets will be found in the queue and removed from it.
+Even if queue is not empty at the start of this call, `fvwmpy.M_FOR_WINDOWLIST`-type packets will be found in the queue and removed from it.
 So the following works reliably
   ```
     ### Pollute the queue
   m.sendmessage('Send_ConfigInfo')
   ### Now queue is full of packets

+  ### Mute FVWM
+  m.mask = 0

   m.getwinlist()
   ### m.winlist is updated and the corresponding packets are
   ### removed from the queue

+  ### m.mask is still 0

   # handle the packets remaining in the queue
   ```